Discrete and continuum models for the coevolutionary dynamics between CD8+ cytotoxic T lymphocytes and tumour cells: Discussion, conclusions and research perspectives

 Moreover, the results presented here indicate that the affinity range of TCRs (i.e. the parameter $\eta$ in the model), the selectivity of clonal competition amongst tumour cells (i.e. the inverse of the parameter $\theta_C$ in the model) and the selectivity of self-regulation mechanisms acting on CD8+ cytotoxic T lymphocytes (i.e. the inverse of the parameter $\theta_T$ in the model) play a pivotal role in the formation of patterns of phenotypic coevolution, which create the substrate for the emergence of less regular cell phenotype distributions with multiple peaks.
 Such patterns are underpinned by some form of immunoediting whereby the population of CTLs evolves and continuously adapts its receptor repertoire in order to recognise and effectively eliminate tumour cells and, in turn, the antigen-specific selective pressure exerted by CTLs leads to the selection of those tumour clones that are able to evade immune recognition~\citep{dunn2002cancer}.
-These results offer a theoretical basis for the development of anti-cancer therapy aiming at engineering TCRs so as to shape their affinity for cancer targets~\citep{border2019affinity,crean2020molecular,li2019genetically,zhao2021engineered} and adaptive therapy aiming at altering intratumour clonal competition~\citep{gatenby2009adaptive,west2020towards}, in order to control the coevolutionary dynamics between tumour cells and CD8+ cytotoxic T lymphocytes.
+The adaptability of tumour cells and CTLs and the selective pressure they mutually exert on each other during cancer development are emerging as crucial factors in determining cancer evolutionary trajectories.
+This has been shown in the context of chronic lymphocytic leukemia \citep{purroy2017coevolution} and other cancer types, as reviewed in~\citep{george2021implications}.
+Our results offer also a theoretical basis for the development of anti-cancer therapy aiming at engineering TCRs so as to shape their affinity for cancer targets~\citep{border2019affinity,crean2020molecular,li2019genetically,zhao2021engineered} and adaptive therapy aiming at altering intratumour clonal competition~\citep{gatenby2009adaptive,west2020towards}, in order to control the coevolutionary dynamics between tumour cells and CD8+ cytotoxic T lymphocytes.
+In this respect, one of the best known treatment based on engineering specific TCRs is based on CAR-T cells \citep{ wang2016clinical}, which confer CTLs the ability to target specific antigens.
+It has been demonstrated that this therapeutic strategy has several potential advantages over conventional therapies, including specificity, rapidity, high success rate and long-lasting effects~\citep{june2018car,gomes2018cancer}.